Close Banner

 • 26 European Partner Resorts across France, Italy, Switzerland and Austria

-• *Passes with access to Andermatt-Sedrun will also include access to Disentis, a neighboring partner resort for the 2023-2024 season.
-Eligible Pass holders who use all of their included days can purchase single-day lift tickets at Andermatt, Sedrun and Disentis for 50 percent off the window rate.
+• Eligible Pass holders who use all of their included days can purchase single-day lift tickets at Andermatt, Sedrun and Disentis for 50 percent off the window rate.

 • Hakuba Valley (10 resorts, and Rusutsu, Japan resorts)